 In those who suffer from lymphoedema associated with breast cancer, the use of low level light therapy might offer temporary relief from the pain.
 In some cases, this therapy has proven to be an effective alternative to surgical intervention or medication.
 Scientists are considering the use of LLLT for traumatic brain injuries and stroke.

-Research at the moment is focused primarily on new use cases for low level light therapy.
+Research is focused primarily on new use cases for low level light therapy.
 It is hopeful that the therapy could be used for hair loss (including the one caused by chemotherapy and other types of alopecia), cell regrowth and in various dentistry applications.

 It might be a solution for those planning on quitting smoking or those who suffer from chronic lung conditions, such as tuberculosis.
 Some studies have even concentrated on biophotomodulation for the brain, taking into account the possibility of cognitive improvement.